Raclette2K/RadioRecorder/README.md

 ### First Launch
 - Open a terminal and get in the same directory as RadioRecorder.
 - Execute the command `java -jar RadioRecorder-github.X.X.jar`.
-- If you have trouble see the [Troubleshooting] sectiion "Launch"
+- If you have trouble see the [Troubleshooting] section "Launch"
 - If you want to have a launch script as well as to know what are the launch options available, check the [Advance Use] section "Launch"
 ### Configuration
 - When you first launch RadioRecorder, it creates the `data/` folder which contains all recordings and also a `properties.rsp` file.